 Letter from ED and Board Chair

-The work of Provide is the shared work of connecting patients to the care they need and deserve in order to achieve health and well-being across all areas of their lives.
-This work is held by workers and providers at every level of the institutions with whom we partner.
-Over 1,300 health and social service providers partnered with Provide this year to enhance their skills on counseling patients and clients facing unintended pregnancy.
-Hundreds of institutions across nine states have begun to refer patients for abortion care when sought.
-Together, we connected around our shared value of patient-centered care; connected workers to vital tools, resources and ongoing support; connected women to the care they need and deserve; and connected systems to one another by building linkages and broadening support.
+Provide partners to connect people to the care they need to achieve health and well-being across all areas of their lives.
+2017 was the biggest of Provide’s 25 years: over 1,800 health and social service providers representing 270 service sites partnered with Provide to enhance their skills on counseling patients and clients facing unintended pregnancy.
+Hundreds of institutions across 11 states have begun to refer patients for abortion care when sought.
+Together, we connected around our shared value of patient-centered care; provided workers with vital tools, resources, and ongoing support; connected women to the care they need and deserve; and built linkages across systems and broadened support.

-Melanie Zurek, ED & Jennifer Marshall Pepper, Board Chair
+Melanie Zurek, ED & Katherine Bourne, Board Chair

 Connect the Dots

 Nearly half of all pregnancies in the United States are unintended.
 Abortion is an incredibly common health care need among U.S. women.
 According to the latest data, nearly 1 million women obtain an abortion each year.
 In the clinical sense, the delivery of abortion services is not complicated.
 Yet for many women, diminishing availability of abortion care can make locating abortion services difficult, and for some, put it completely out of reach with lifelong impact.

 Health and social service providers play a vital role connecting these women to the care they need.
 Provide is a nonprofit that works in partnership with these professionals and their agencies to more comprehensively respond to patients and clients experiencing unintended pregnancy.
 We offer CEU-eligible professional development training and technical assistance on how to give accurate, informed, and non-judgmental referrals for abortion care when sought.